Miguel Henrique Otero: Awards

-On November 23, 2010, he received the award Premio Internacional de Periodismo prize presented by el diario El Mundo, Spain.
-On 2015, he received the Premio Luca De Tena which is granted by diario ABC from Spain.
+On November 23, 2010, he received the award Premio Internacional de Periodismo prize presented by the Spanish newspaper El Mundo.
+On 2015, he received the Premio Luca De Tena which is granted by the newspaper ABC from Spain.
 Miguel Henrique Otero's nomination was proposed by the former Spanish president José María Aznar and the former Colombian president Andrés Pastrana.
 Otero on July 13, 2017, got the Libertad award given by the Club Liberal from Spain.
 On February 12, 2020, The World Law Foundation awarded him with a medal for his defense of democracy.